aayaan14/RVAssist/README.md

 # **RVAssist**

 A **Streamlit-based chatbot app** designed to assist users with information about **Rashtreeya Vidyalaya College of Engineering (RVCE)**.
-The app includes a **Google Maps-powered campus navigation feature** to guide users to various locations on the campus.
+The app also includes a **Google Maps-powered campus navigation feature** to guide users to various locations on the campus.

 ---